ChopCrypto/BinanceUnlistedFutures_Bybit/README.md

 Output will be saved as a txt file in current location called "ticker_differences_OUTPUT.txt"

+Note: You can import the txt file directly into TradingView via the "Import List" function in TradingView.
+There's plenty of online documentation for how to do this so I won't cover it :)

 # Support
 You can find me on Twitter at https://twitter.com/choptradoor